 USAHS alumni on a mission to spread awareness about SMA and give his kids the best life possible.

-Jarod Carter is a 2007 DPT graduate from the Austin campus.
+Jarod Carter is a 2007 Doctor of Physical Therapy graduate from the Austin campus.
 He now owns his own practice, Carter Physiotherapy PLLC, in Austin and is a new father to twins.

 “He graduated so long ago but he always had a smile on his face and was so respectful, professional and always willing to volunteer for functions on campus,” USAHS Registrar Diane Rondinelli said.
 “Those qualities never go away which is why his life circumstances have touched so many people.
 Jarod is truly one of the good guys.”